 \miniTitle{Multi-view OR.} In order to assess the ability of our approach to generalize to new multi-view environments, we evaluate the performance of our approach on the multi-view OR dataset.
-We use the 3D poses from Human3.6M, the camera calibration parameters of MVOR and the data generation model describe in Section \ref{sec:catDet} to train a multi-view 3D regression model.
+We use the 3D poses from Human3.6M, the camera calibration parameters of MVOR and the data generation model described in Section \ref{sec:catDet} to train a multi-view 3D regression model.
 The evaluation results of this model on MVOR are presented in Table \ref{table:mvctRes}.
 We use 3D MPJPE in centimeter as evaluation metric.
-Following the convention in MVDeep3DPS \citep{kadkhoda_wacv2017}, MPJPE is computed for the same set of body parts and is reported per number of supporting views.
+Following the convention in MVDeep3DPS \cite{kadkhoda_wacv2017}, MPJPE is computed for the same set of body parts and is reported per number of supporting views.
 Our model has achieved the average MJPJPE of 17 cm on this dataset.
 The results show a significant improvement in the localization of the body parts as the number of supporting view increases.
 The average MPJPE is improved by 12 cm for persons who are detected in three views compared to those who are only detected in one view.
 This clearly indicates the benefit of observing an environment from multiple complementary views and the ability of our regression model to leverage such data for predicting 3D body poses even when some body parts are invisible.

-Table \ref{table:mvctRes} also compares the performance of our model with the MVDeep3DPS model \citep{kadkhoda_wacv2017}.
+Table \ref{table:mvctRes} also compares the performance of our model with the MVDeep3DPS model \cite{kadkhoda_wacv2017}.
 We should note that MVDeep3DPS requires both color and depth images in contrast to our approach that relies solely on color images.
-Our approach, which only uses Human3.6M data, improves the results over MVDeep3DPS that is trained on a dataset recorded in the same OR as the one used to capture MVOR.
-This evaluation results demonstrate that our approach can exploit existing datasets to easily generalize to new multi-view setups without any need for new annotation.
+Our approach, which only uses Human3.6M data, improves the results over MVDeep3DPS, even though MVDeep3DPS is trained on an annotated dataset recorded in the same OR as the one used to capture MVOR.
+This evaluation results demonstrate that our approach can exploit existing datasets to easily generalize to new multi-view setups without any need for new annotations.